senait77/readme.md-generator/README.md

 ## Description

-   These is a readme Generator that dynammically helps you generate readme and saves you tones of time.
+   These is a readme generator that dynamically generates readme and saves you tones of time

 ## Installation

-    first you need to creat a new repository in gitHub and clone it to your local machine .
+    first create a new repository in your github app and clone it to your local machine.

 ## Usage